xar-network/xar-network/docs/launch/blog-1-en.md

 Cosmos mainnet launch:**

-- Download software directly from official sources, and make sure that you’re always using the latest, most secure version of zarcli when you’re doing anything that involves your 12 words.
-The latest versions of Tendermint, the Cosmos-SDK, and zarcli will always be available from our official GitHub repositories, and downloading them from there ensures that you will not be tricked into using a maliciously modified version of software.
+- Download software directly from official sources, and make sure that you’re always using the latest, most secure version of xarcli when you’re doing anything that involves your 12 words.
+The latest versions of Tendermint, the Cosmos-SDK, and xarcli will always be available from our official GitHub repositories, and downloading them from there ensures that you will not be tricked into using a maliciously modified version of software.